 Our customers use our communications services to manage important aspects of their businesses, and any errors, defects, outages, or disruptions to our service or other performance problems with our service, could hurt our reputation and may damage our customers' businesses, any of which may result in our granting of credits to customers that in turn would reduce our revenue.
 Our services and the systems infrastructure underlying our cloud communications platform incorporate software that is highly technical and complex.
 Our software has contained, and may now or in the future contain, undetected errors, bugs, or vulnerabilities to hackers, which have caused, and may in the future cause, temporary service outages or other disruptions for some customers.
 Some errors in our software code may not be discovered until after the code has been released.
 Any errors, bugs, or vulnerabilities discovered in our code after release could result in damage to our reputation, loss of customers, loss of revenue, or liability for service credits or damages, any of which could adversely affect our business and financial results.
 We implement bug fixes and upgrades as part of our regularly scheduled system maintenance, which may lead to system downtime.
-Even if we are able to implement the bug fixes and upgrades in a timely manner, any history of defects, or the loss, damage, or inadvertent release of renew their agreements with us and subject us to service performance credits, warranty claims or increased insurance costs.
-The costs associated with any material defects or errors in our software or other performance problems may be substantial and customers date or other performance problems may be substantial and customer date, our performance problems may be substantial and customers or errors in our software or other performance problems may be substantial and customer date or or performance problems may be substantial and customer date.
+Even if we are able to implement the bug fixes and upgrades in a timely manner, any history of defects, or the loss, damage, or inadvertent release of confidential customer data, could cause our reputation to be harmed, and customers may elect not to purchase or renew their agreements with us and subject us to service performance credits, warranty claims or increased insurance costs.
+The costs associated with any material defects or errors in our software or other performance problems may be substantial and could materially adversely affect our operating results.